crate/services-docs/docs/reference/subscription-plans.rst

 :Storage:

     Storage is configured separately.
 On deployment, you can set the desired storage capacity for your cluster, within the range of storage capacity options provided for that plan.
-Storage can also be scaled up, but cannot be lowered after that.
+Storage can be scaled up but cannot be scaled down afterward.

 .. seealso::

     To view the current plans, prices, compute and storage ranges, refer to the `pricing page`_.
-The exceptions to this are CRFREE and CR0, which cannot be scaled or reconfigured.

     For details on signup, cluster configuration, and cluster deployment, please see the `deployment tutorial`_.

 .. note::